Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 > *"I figured the universe, or 'god' owed me some answers.
 I had literally, nothing else to lose."*

 They dove deep into the searching.
 Read the Bible twelve times, looking for truth between the lines they'd been taught.
 Studied the origins of those ancient stories.
 Traced the fingerprints of older gods on newer scriptures.
-They weren't just leaving a religion—they were archaeologists excavating their own buried truth from under decades of carefully constructed lies.
+They weren't just leaving a religion.
+They were archaeologists excavating their own buried truth from under decades of carefully constructed lies.

 They tried to build something normal from the rubble.
 Got a good job with AT&T. Moved to Omaha.
 Wore business clothes instead of meeting clothes.
 Focused on the material world they'd been taught to despise.